Maintain an Effective Compensation Structure as Markets and Firm Priorities Change

 Get StartedFrequently Asked Questions

-Compensation is worth reviewing if big shifts are happening, such as elevating new partners, hearing concerns about underpayment, or noticing misalignments in how partners view each other’s roles.
-This isn’t the only thing to consider, but it’s a good place to start, especially if you are losing talent to other firms.
+Compensation is worth reviewing if big shifts are happening, such as elevating new partners, partners voicing concerns about how they are being paid relative to their peers, when partners roles significantly change, or when noticing significant misalignments between how people are acting and what you want them to prioritize, These aren’t the only thing to consider, but it’s a good place to start, especially if you are concerned about losing talent to other law firms.

 The timeline depends on a few factors, like the number of equity partners and how much the firm wants to adjust its compensation system (bonus structures, etc.).
-For most midsize firms (typically 3–8 partners), we can usually provide recommendations and wrap things up in 8–12 weeks, or roughly three months.
+For most midsize firms, we can usually provide recommendations between 8 and 12 weeks, or roughly three months.
+Depending on the size of the firm and the number of partners and issues involved, it often takes longer to fully implement a compensation plan than to redesign it.
+We can give you a more specific estimate before we start working with you.

 We stay involved.
 If you decide to reconfigure your compensation system, we can help design it, support implementation, and even assist with ongoing adjustments to keep up with market conditions.
 Think of us as an ongoing resource, not just a one-time consultant.